 I’ve read some Rilke and some Raabe, the whole fivehundredsomething pages of Döblin’s Berlin Alexanderplatz, and travelled abroad to Joyce’s Dublin and dos Passos’ Manhattan.
 My journey began in 1482, Paris, with Victor Hugo and his Nôtre-Dame de Paris (1831).
 A true classic and yet: So.
 Overrated.
 Maybe it gets better once the prominent Quasimodo plot unfolds.
 But the first couple of pages are merely a tedious and very detailed description of the geometrical patterns, the metropolitan maze and the architectural composition of Paris.
-It’s not just a literary travel guide, it’s the narrated Paris of Google Maps through the centuries.
+It’s not just a literary travel guide, it’s the narrated Paris of Google Maps through the centuries and in 3-D-Zoom-In.
 Veeeery long.
-Veeeery Once you think you made it through, a new paragraph starts something like “knowing this has all been a lot of information let’s try and summarize it all again” and then the narrator blabbers on for another 4 pages repeating everything AGAIN he just said!!
+Once you think you made it through, a new paragraph starts something like “knowing this has all been a lot of information let’s try and summarize it all again” and then the narrator blabbers on for another 4 pages repeating everything he just said!!
 So not too keen on that one.
 The excerpt stopped here, so I wanna emphasise that it might get better.
 However, you shouldn’t judge a book by his cover (yet I do) but I think it’s perfectly acceptable to judge it by its first ten pages so my verdict is: boooooring!

 It was all so very businesslike that one watched it fascinated.
 It was pork-making by machinery, pork-making by applied mathematics.
 And yet somehow the most matter-of-fact person could not help thinking of the hogs; they were so innocent, they came so very trustingly; and they were so very human in their protests – and so perfectly within their rights![Upton Sinclair: The Jungle]

 It is a sight to behold when a work of fiction has such effect on reality, i.e. the political world.
 President Roosevelt was highly appalled by the lack of hygiene and health regulations within the food industry displayed in the novel.
 Subsequently, the Pure Food and Drug Act from 1906 was passed to improve hygiene standards in meat production.
 Unfortunately, no such act was passed to protect the workers’ lives.
 Sinclair’s criticism with the working conditions were me(a)t with scepticism and considered mostly fiction.
-Needless to say, our socialist author was not happy with the outcome of his novel – to say the least: “I aimed at the public’s heart and by accident I hit it in the stomach”, he once famously proclaimed.
+Needless to say, our socialist author was not happy with the outcome of his novel: “I aimed at the public’s heart and by accident I hit it in the stomach”, he once famously proclaimed.

 To do that would mean, not merely to be defeated, but to acknowledge defeat – and the difference between these two things is what keeps the world going.Upton Sinclair: The Jungle